FabiowQuixada/isml-linter/README.md

 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.

-Isml Linter is also available as a VSCode extension.
+ISML Linter is also available as a VSCode extension.
 Please check https://marketplace.visualstudio.com/items?itemName=fabiowquixada.vscode-isml-linter and give it a try!

 ## Installation